 Deaver said hope came from seeing girls who wouldn’t talk when they first came to the home grow comfortable and relax, smiling and giving hugs before the group had to leave.

 “Seeing that much improvement in a week,” she said.
 “I can’t imagine the progress they will make in a year.”

 Deaver’s father is First Baptist Church of Augusta Pastor Terry Deaver.
 He and his wife Karen, along with Emily were among the group on the most recent trip.

 Pastor Deaver said he was motivated to make the trip because of his desire to do work like this.

-Page 3 of 4 - “I felt called to go when I heard Barry and Penny Compton speak about the work going on in Honduras and was particularly struck by the level of dedication Deb Storey had to the mission,” Pastor Deaver said. “ I wanted to see for myself what was being done and how the lives of the children and girls were being impacted by Open Door Ministries.”
+“I felt called to go when I heard Barry and Penny Compton speak about the work going on in Honduras and was particularly struck by the level of dedication Deb Storey had to the mission,” Pastor Deaver said. “ I wanted to see for myself what was being done and how the lives of the children and girls were being impacted by Open Door Ministries.”